 Psychiatry is the branch of Medical Science focused on diagnosing, treating, and preventing behavioral, mental, emotional disorders.
 A psychiatrist is a medical doctor who specializes in mental health and wellness.
 Psychiatrists or Mental health Doctors are well qualified to assess both the mental and physical aspects of psychological problems and symptoms.

 People seek psychiatric help for a lot of reasons.
-The problems can be thoughts of suicide, sudden panic attacks, frightening hallucinations, or hearing voices; some problems can be more long-term, such as feelings of hopelessness, sadness, anxiousness, or anxiety disorder.
+The problems can be sudden panic attacks, frightening hallucinations, or hearing voices; some problems can be more long-term, such as feelings of hopelessness, sadness, anxiousness, or anxiety disorder.

 Because they are physicians with M.D degrees, psychiatrists are well qualified to order or perform a full range of psychological tests or medical laboratory tests, which, combined with discussions with patients, help provide a picture of a patient's mental and physical state.
 Their education and clinical training in clinical Psychology equip them to understand the complex relationship between medical illnesses and emotional disorders and other relationships with family history and genetics, make a diagnosis, evaluate medical and psychological data, and work with patients to develop treatment plans.

 Psychiatrists mostly use various treatments depending on their patients– including various forms of psychosocial interventions, psychotherapy, medications, and other treatments (such as ECT or electroconvulsive therapy).